ashes00/YTDLP-NG/README.md

 ## How to Use

 1.  **Save & Run:** Save the Python script as `ytdlpng.py` and run it from your terminal: `python3 ytdlpng.py`.
-Alternative you can doubel click one of the release binarys.
-(Linunux: AppImage, Windows: .MSI Installer)
+Alternative you can double click one of the release binarys.
+(Linux: AppImage, Windows: .MSI Installer)

 2.  **Initial Setup:**
     * The first time you run the app, click "Browse" to select your `yt-dlp` executable.